Gus has been an avid camper for 50+ years, and a Boy Scout leader for 8. During those years he was a frequently requested storyteller

 The Wisdom of a Camping List

-You may be a veteran camper that knows your needs by heart, but, can you be certain you never forget to think of something that can make or break your trip?
+You may be a veteran camper that knows your needs by heart, but can you be certain you'll never forget to think of something that can make or break your trip?
 Like those extra lantern mantles you left on the workshop table?

 That best list will also have dozens of things you don't need for every trip, but when you do need them, they are there as a reminder.

-It will also have things you didn't even know you needed, or didn't remember you needed.
+And the list will have things you didn't even know you needed, or didn't remember you needed.
 Like those replacement lantern mantles.

 The best camping tip you can get is to use a checklist.

-Yes you need it.
+Yes you do.
 Even experienced campers use checklists.

 Did you remember that you needed new lantern mantles after that last trip?
 Or that you used the last bottle of propane for the camp stove?
 Or that you used your last two spare tent stakes?